 - Use Elefriends to promote commercial services

-- Post anything which is racist, homophobic, sexist or transphobic or perjorative about specific mental health conditions
+- Post anything which is racist, homophobic, sexist or transphobic, personally abusive or dismissive about peoples experiences or specific mental health conditions.
+They will also not talk about other users behaviour on the main wall.

 - Share personal contact details (this includes links to Facebook or other social media profiles)